Pro-labor? Biden aims to prove it with unionized 2024 staff

 “The marquee name, the person who’s running, wants the cred for being union,” said Janice Fine, a Rutgers University professor of labor studies and employment relations and director of the workplace justice lab@RU.
 “But the people who are running the campaign are going to have more trepidation because they know what it takes to actually lift up a campaign.”

 It’s not unprecedented for a presidential campaign to be unionized, though Biden’s would be the largest unionized workforce by far.
-Democratic White House candidates Bernie Sanders, Elizabeth Warren and Julián Castro had unionized campaign staffs in 2020.
+Democratic White House candidates Bernie Sanders, Elizabeth Warren, Cory Booker and Julián Castro had unionized campaign staffs in 2020.
 Even Biden’s campaign unionized after clinching that year’s Democratic nomination.
 The Democratic National Committee’s staff is also unionized

 Former President Donald Trump’s 2024 campaign staff hasn’t unionized.
 The staffs of top Republicans thought to be readying presidential runs, including Florida Gov. Ron DeSantis, probably won’t, either.